 In January, following a freedom of information request submitted to DUCAC by The University Times, it was also revealed that the College’s female clubs receive significantly less funding from DUCAC than their male counterparts.
 Over four years and 52 allocations, there were only four instances when women’s teams were granted more funding.
 While there is an argument that often there are more male teams in certain sports, if DUCAC was truly committed to the cause of growing female participation in sport, then this staggering statistic wouldn’t exist.

 In the last year alone there have been several upsetting examples of how the College’s sporting hierarchy views women’s teams

 Tucker’s statement embodies everything that 20×20 is trying to achieve.
-Women’s sport is in one of the strongest places it has ever been and, for once, it’s not just those participating in it who are championing it.
-The hysteria that enveloped the country during Irish hockey team’s remarkable run to the final of the World Cup shows exactly how entertaining – and high quality – women’s sport is.
+Women’s sport is in one of the strongest places it has ever been and for once, it’s not just those participating in it who are championing it.
+The hysteria that enveloped the country during Irish hockey team’s remarkable run to the final of the World Cup shows exactly how entertaining and how high the quality of women’s sport is.
 It is not simply a lesser or weaker version of the men’s game.
 Hopefully, Trinity can jump on board with 20×20 and show its female teams the support that they demonstrably deserve.